QuentinVacher-rl/Celeste-RL/README.md

 Celeste is a fantastic game that I've spent hours playing.
 Last year, I discovered Reinforcement Learning (RL) for work-related purposes, and the idea of creating an AI capable of playing Celeste using RL came to my mind in early February 2023.

 Here is a good attemp of the AI on the three first screens :
-(It is really slow because I converted it to gif, Github does not support mp4)
+(It is obviously quicker than the vanilla game because I emulatable it)
 ![Result](images/result.gif)